Frequently Asked Questions

 When do I get billed?

-Depending on the subscription plan you opt in to, you will get billed at quarterly, semi-annual, or annual intervals.
+Depending on the subscription plan you opt in to, you will get billed at monthly, quarterly, or annual intervals.

 How do I cancel my subscription?

 We are sorry you wish to cancel your subscription!
 We would love to hear feedback from you at email@example.com.
 You can cancel your subscription at any time and you will not be billed for the next billing cycle.
 To cancel/modify your subscription, login to your parent account and explore the options at your dashboard.